WOVNio/wovnjava/README.en.md

 ### 2.17. compressApiRequests

-By default, translation API requests will be sent with gzip compression.
+By default, requests to the translation API will be sent with gzip compression.
 Set to false to disable compression.
 ## Supported Langauges

 Language code | Language name | Name in English